 Transposing a song is simply changing the key of a song or a part of music.

-    There are two primary reasons to transpose a song.
+There are four primary reasons to transpose music.

 - To play in a key that is easier for another musician.
 Often, this is a singer or a wind instrument.
 Wind instruments are often tuned to B♭ or E♭.

 - To make a song easier to play.
 You man want to transpose a song to a key that is easier to play on the guitar.